TRS-80: Aftermarket products

 Aftermarket hardware was offered by Tandy/Radio Shack and many third-party manufacturers.
 The usual selection of add-ons and peripherals available for the Model I were offered: outboard floppy drives (one or two could be plugged into a card-edge connector on the back panel), an outboard hard disk drive (LDOS was furnished as Tandy's hard drive OS vice TRSDOS), an RS-232C serial port on an internal circuit card, and a parallel printer (connected by a card-edge connector).
 Multiple high-resolution graphics solutions were available.
-The official Radio Shack Model III high-resolution graphics board had a screen resolution of 640 x 240 pixels.
-The third-party Micro-Labs "Grafyx Solution" board had a screen resolution of 512 x 192 pixels.
+The official Radio Shack Model III high-resolution graphics board had a screen resolution of 640 × 240 pixels.
+The third-party Micro-Labs "Grafyx Solution" board had a screen resolution of 512 × 192 pixels.

 A popular hardware/software add-on was the Orchestra-90 music synthesizer.
 It can be programmed to play up to five voices with a range of six octaves stereophonically.
 A great many Orch-90 (as it was often called) music files were available for download from CompuServe.
 The Orch-90 was licensed from a company called Software Affair, which also produced the Model I-compatible Orchestra-85 from 1981.

 At least three vendors produced CP/M modifications for the Model III, Omikron (also a Model I mod), Holmes Engineering, and Memory Merchant.
 Options were available for upgrading the CRT to the CP/M professional standard of 80 columns and 24 rows, as well as eight-inch floppy drives.

 A number of third-party manufacturers specialized in upgrading Model IIIs with high-performance hardware and software, and remarketing them under their own labels.
 The improvements typically included internal hard disk drives, greater capacity floppy drives, 4 MHz Z80 speedup kits, professional-grade green or amber CRT video displays, better DOS software (typically DOSPlus by Micro Systems Software or LDOS by Logical Systems) including the all-important hard drive backup utilities, and custom menu-driven shell interfaces which insulated non-expert users (business employees) from the DOS command line.
 These were touted as high productivity turnkey systems for small businesses at less cost than competing business systems from higher-end providers such as IBM and DEC, as well as Radio Shack's own TRS-80 Model II.